azavana/RAND_CIPHER/README.md

 # RAND_CIPHER
-RAND_CIPHER is a random encryption program; based on Blowfish (Symmetric key block Cipher), Spritz (variant of ARC4) and VMPC (Variably Modified Permutation Composition); and also three hash function SHA-256, SHA-384 and SHA-512.
+RAND_CIPHER is a random encryption program; based on Blowfish (Symmetric key block Cipher), Spritz (variant of ARC4); VMPC (Variably Modified Permutation Composition) and RC4A; and also three hash function SHA-256, SHA-384 and SHA-512.
 The program also goes with a salt function which adds extra bits at the end of the clear message, in order to reduce the risk of collision.

 - If no argument is given after ./Main.exe, default argument is: "THIS IS A TEST".